 Margery Michelmore came to Nigeria in 1961 for the Peace Corps training at the University of Ibadan.
-She was not used to the life in Nigeria and she couldn’t keep this to herself.
-So on October 14, 1961, Margery Michelmore Heffron wrote a postcard to a friend back home in the United States of America stating the “squalor and absolutely primitive living conditions” of Nigeria.
+She was not used to life in Nigeria and couldn’t keep it to herself.
+So, on October 14, 1961, Margery Michelmore Heffron wrote a postcard to a friend back home in the United States of America stating the “squalor and absolutely primitive living conditions” of Nigeria.
 She said she was totally cut off from the world.

-- ‘I thought I might have wrecked the Peace Corps’; Margery Michelmore Heffron ’60 unknowingly creates an international incident- Christina Barber-Just
+- Christina Barber-Just.
+‘I thought I might have wrecked the Peace Corps’; Margery Michelmore Heffron unknowingly creates an international incident.

 - Our Most Famous & Infamous RPCV: Margery Michalmore (Nigeria).
 Peace Corps Worldwide.